ucsb-cs48-w19/4pm-spotify/README.md

 ## Known Problems

 Make sure to use your local node_modules folder.
 To refresh the folder copy the rn-spotify folder within node_modules, then delete node_modules and run 'npm install' within the folder.
-Then drop rn-spotify folder back inside.
+Then drop rn-spotify folder back inside if it has been removed.

+Ensure your frameworks path is local to your computer.

 TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem and/or name a file or a function where the problem lives.